DataDog/hiring-engineers/answers.md

   ```

-3. Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
+>> Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 I successfully created a custom Agent check called `my_metric` using the instructions from [Datadog Submit](https://datadog.github.io/summit-training-session/handson/customagentcheck/)

+Since the names of the configuration and check files must match, I named the files `randomvalue.yaml` and `randomvalue.py`.

-First, I created a `randomevalue.yaml` file in the `conf.d` directory and added the following code inside:
+First, I created a `randomvalue.yaml` file in the `conf.d` directory and added the following code inside:

 ```
 init_config: